google/WebFundamentals/src/content/en/updates/2018/05/welcome-to-immersive.md

 Here, you'll recognize the standard feature detection code.
 You could wrap this in a function called something like `checkForXR()`.

-If you're not using an exclusive session you can skip advertising the functionality and getting a user gesture and go straight to requesting a session.
-An exclusive session is one that requires a headset.
-A non-exclusive session simply shows content on the device screen.
+If you're not using an immersive session you can skip advertising the functionality and getting a user gesture and go straight to requesting a session.
+An immersive session is one that requires a headset.
+A non-immersive session simply shows content on the device screen.
 The former is what most people think of when you refer to virtual reality or augmented reality.
 The latter is sometimes called a 'magic window'.